Check out the Premium Portrait course to support the lessons and get access to every portrait video.

-In this first video I’m going to *attempt* to summarize and simplify Andrew Loomis’ approach to drawing the head.
-Here we go..
+In this first lesson I’m going to attempt to summarize and simplify Andrew Loomis’ approach to drawing the head.
+Here we go.

-So, if we remove the eyes, nose, lips, and ears from the head we are left with 2 simple masses.
+If we take the head and remove the eyes, nose, lips, and ears we are left with 2 simple masses.
 A ball for the cranium and a boxy shape for the jaw.

-The cranium is spherical, but with the sides flattened.
+The cranium is spherical, but with flattened sides.
 So, chopping off a slice from both sides gets us a very close representation of the cranial mass.

-We indicated the left and right turn of the head by the width of the oval.
-Now we need to find the up and down tilt.
-This is indicated by an angle along the side plane.
+Finding the Up and Down tilt: The vertical tilt is indicated by an angle along the side plane.
 If the head is tilted up, the angle will point up and if the head is tilted down, the angle will point down.
 The degree of the tilt will determine how steep to make this line.
 I like to use the angle from the ear to the brow.

-Then, draw a curve identical the the first one, this time starting from the bottom of the oval.
+Then, at the base of the vertical line, draw a curve identical the the brow line.
 This represents the bottom of the nose.
-Drawing the same line again from the top of the oval, bring you to the hairline.
+Drawing the same line again from the top of the oval brings you to the hairline.

-Since the face can be broken down into nearly perfect thirds, chin, nose, brow, and hair, we can use the measurements we’ve already found, to find the chin.
+The face can be broken down into nearly perfect thirds, chin, nose, brow, and hair.

 - Oval for the side of the head

 - Angle to show the person looking up or down.
-I’ll go with a subtle down tilt this time.
+I’ll go with a subtle down tilt.

 - Draw an identical curve to find the nose

-- And double that distance to find the chin
+- Double that distance to find the chin

 This video summarizes this book.
 The full version is a great resource.